 Kafka Granite Commercial Wheelchair Accessibility Materials

 Common materials for wheelchair accessibility include asphalt and concrete.
-However, what happens when a natural look and feel is desired but wheelchair accessibility is required?
-Kafka Granite has a solution with their stabilized pathway mix.
+These materials result in smooth, accessible pathways, but they don’t offer the most natural of aesthetics.
+In fact, they can often stand out from their surroundings, disrupting the overall look of an outdoor space.
+So, what can designers and architects do when a natural look and feel is desired but wheelchair accessibility is required?
+Kafka Granite has a solution—our Stabilized Pathway Mix.

 Decomposed Granite as an Asphalt Alternative